Frequently Asked Questions

 We partner with four primary groups:

-1. Families navigating TK-12, boarding school, and college admissions
+1. Families navigating Pre-K-12, boarding school, and college admissions

 2. Students needing a school transition or better-fitting environment